i-awan/helm-charts/kafka-2.5dc/README.md

 oc label node <node3> topology.kubernetes.io/region=region-05dc
 ```

-**Why this step exists, and why it has to come first:** two separate
-mechanisms in this chart depend on it —
+**Why this step exists:** two separate mechanisms depend on it —

-1. **Scheduling** — `nodeSelector: topology.kubernetes.io/region: <name>`
-   on each region's pods (`templates/kafka.yaml`,
-   `templates/kraftcontroller.yaml`) forces that region's pods onto only
-   nodes carrying that exact label.
-Skip this and Kubernetes will happily
-   schedule "region-a" and "region-b" pods onto the *same* node — a
-   single node failure could then take out replicas from multiple
-   regions at once, defeating the entire point of spreading them.
-2. **Replica placement** — `broker.rack=<region.name>` (set via
-   `configOverrides` on the `Kafka` CR) tells Kafka's own replica
-   placement algorithm to spread a partition's copies across regions.
-   This only means anything if brokers are *actually* running in the
-   regions their rack value claims — which depends entirely on point 1
-   being enforced correctly.

-So this isn't just "do this or pods stay `Pending`" (though that's the
-symptom you'll see immediately if you skip it) — without real, distinct
-nodes backing each region, you'd have no actual fault isolation even if
-pods somehow scheduled anyway, just labels asserting a separation that
-isn't really there.

-**Why this still applies once you move to real separate clusters per
-region, even though cluster boundaries already prevent cross-region
-scheduling:** Kubernetes scheduling never crosses cluster boundaries — a
-pod submitted to region-a's cluster can only ever land on a node that's
-part of region-a's cluster.
-So the specific "pods from two regions land
-on the same node" risk genuinely can't happen once each region is truly
-a separate cluster.
-What still requires manual labeling is *where the
-label itself comes from*: on public cloud (EKS/GKE/AKS), the cloud
-provider auto-stamps `topology.kubernetes.io/region` onto every node at
-creation time, using the real cloud region — no manual step needed.
-On
-**on-prem/bare-metal clusters** (no cloud controller manager doing that
-stamping), the label simply doesn't exist until a human applies it.
-In
-that case, skipping this step doesn't risk cross-region blending (cluster
-boundaries already prevent that) — it risks the pod having nothing to
-schedule onto at all (empty `nodeSelector` match), and `broker.rack`
-having no consistent, agreed-upon value to report.

-Full detail and rationale for each row above is in the matching section
-further down this document.
+`nodeSelector` (Kubernetes-level scheduling onto the right region's
+nodes) and `broker.rack` (Kafka-level replica placement across
+regions). **Caveat confirmed during validation:** `spec.podTemplate.nodeSelector`
+was silently rejected as an unknown field on the CRD version tested —
+see "Cross-namespace/cross-region KRaft quorum" below.
+Confirm this
+works on your own CFK/CRD version before relying on it for real fault
+isolation; `broker.rack` is unaffected either way, since it's set via a
+config override, not the structured field.

-**No privileges to label nodes?** Set `nodeSelector.enabled: false` (a
+**No privileges to label nodes?** Set `nodeSelector.enabled: false` in
-top-level value, independent of `standalone`) in your values file.
-This
-skips only the `nodeSelector` requirement, while keeping everything else
+your values file — skips only the `nodeSelector` requirement and
-about that mode intact (real broker/controller counts, hard
-anti-affinity, `mode: full`, etc.) — useful if you can get a cluster/
-namespace to install into but can't get `oc label node` run against it.
+switches pod anti-affinity from hard to soft, while keeping everything
-Be clear-eyed about the tradeoff: without real node separation, Kubernetes
+else about that mode intact.
+Without real node separation, Kubernetes
-is free to schedule this region's pods anywhere, including onto the same
+is free to schedule a region's pods anywhere, so `broker.rack`'s value
-node another region's pods land on (in the mock/single-cluster case) —
-so `broker.rack`'s value stops being a reliable description of physical
+stops being a reliable description of physical placement — fine for
-placement.
-Fine for proving the chart/config logic works; not something
+proving the chart/config logic, not for production.
-to carry into an actual production rollout.

 ---